mgbmix/mgbmix/content/CARD TYPES/Buff.md

  > [!note] [[Funding Cost]]
  > Buffs cost [[1F]] to put into play.

- > [!tldr] A Buff card enters the battlefield attached to a valid target.
+ > [!tldr] A Buff card enters play attached to a valid target.

  > [!fail] A Buff card cannot be moved from one Creature to another after being attached.